jainbhargav/batchingestion/README.md

   2. changes.json in src/main/resources folder

-3. output.json (User defined name)
+3. output.json (new file will be created in root folder with this name)

 ## How to scale this application when input file is large